Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 05.26.31 UTC
+- WIB: Kamis, 11 September 2025 06.23.18 UTC
-- WITA: Kamis, 11 September 2025 06.26.31 UTC
+- WITA: Kamis, 11 September 2025 07.23.18 UTC
-- WIT: Kamis, 11 September 2025 07.26.31 UTC
+- WIT: Kamis, 11 September 2025 08.23.18 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational